 Strangers make assumptions based on what they observe.
 No one offers me a seat on public transport and I don't ask as the person in the seat could also have a non-visible disability.

-I assessed my career and created a resume that only included tasks I was able to manage.
+After four years on the DSP I assessed my career and created a resume that only included tasks I was able to manage.
+I brushed up on my skills that would make me employable.

 My experience with a disability employment provider was not positive.
 I found part-time contract work through a mainstream agency that specialised placing candidates in my profession.